macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

 </form>
 ```

 * Even without JavaScript this form will work exactly as expected.
-The <my-input> is an unrecognized tag that the browser will treat as a <span>.
+The `<my-input>` is an unrecognized tag that the browser will treat as a `<span>`.
 * The only problem with this form is that if you have to author all the markup inside the tag you lose much of the convenience of building with components.

 ---

 ### Enhance = Web Components The Good Parts

-* The biggest advantage of Enhance is SSR WC without the shadowDOM
+* The biggest advantage of Enhance is SSR custom elements without the shadowDOM
 * There is not much magic in the Enhance framework by design, but it does Server Side render/expand web components so that they arrive at the client ready to go.

 ---